MicroEJ/docs/SDK6UserGuide/veePortCreate.rst

 This is not the case for the Generic Packs, which always contain only one module.
 Therefore, if you want to disable the module of a Generic Pack, simply remove the Pack dependency.

-The modules of the Architecture Specific Packs and Legacy Packs can be enabled/disabled in the configuration file of the VEE Port Configuration project by adding the property ``com.microej.runtime.<module>.<feature>.enabled=true|false`` for each module that must be enabled/disabled.
+The modules of the Architecture Specific Packs and Legacy Packs can be enabled/disabled in the ``configuration.properties`` file of the VEE Port Configuration project by adding the property ``com.microej.runtime.<module>.<feature>.enabled=true|false`` for each module that must be enabled/disabled.
 The ``<feature>`` is optional.
 When no feature is defined, the whole module is enabled/disabled.
 Here are some examples::